The South West produces premium wines that are enjoyed here in the region – and around the world.

 In addition to Margaret River, wine was also crushed in the Blackwood Valley, Geographe, Manjimup and Pemberton wine-growing areas of the South West.

-The top five varieties for all five areas combined were Sauvignon Blanc, Cabernet Sauvignon, Semillon, Chardonnay and Shiraz.
+The top varieties for all South West regions combined were Sauvignon Blanc, Cabernet Sauvignon, Semillon, Chardonnay and Shiraz.

 The total area of vineyards in the South West was 6,969 hectares in 2019.
 This accounted for 65 per cent of all vineyards in Western Australia and 5 per cent nationally.

-The top five export markets by volume for the South West were mainland China, the UK, the USA, Singapore and Thailand (based on label claim).
+The top five export markets by volume for the South West were the UK, USA, Singapore, Canada, Hong Kong.

 Wine tourism is popular in the South West, with many people taking up the opportunity to enjoy a glass of Semillon or Shiraz in the picturesque region that produced it.